Programs

 The below blocks are info from the previous page when Leaders Circles registration was live.
 These blocks have been updated on the live page to remove registration information.

-Programming and resources to attract, nurture, and develop the nonprofit workfore in our region.
+Programming and resources to attract, nurture, and develop the nonprofit workforce in our region.

 Which program is right for me?